 During the Magellan Ashes series, we are asking fans to help us build the greatest Australian Ashes XI of the past 40 years.

-Some of the greatest wicketkeepers to have played the game have stood in behind the stumps in Ashes contests, and have been the drumbeat of some of Australia's best Test outfits.Watch the above video which features some memorable moments from each player's career and then cast your vote below to have your say on which player should make the final team.
+Firstly, every great cricket team needs a strong opening pair and we urge you to peruse the Ashes stats of our short-list, watch the above video which features some memorable moments from each player's career and then cast your vote below to have your say on which two players should make the final team.

 To help you pick your side, click the link above to check out Australian Cricket Legend Ricky Ponting's own choices for his Best Aussie Ashes XI.